 Applying the Stark et al. (1986) extension, the impact of a 1% increase in an income component on total income inequality can be assessed.
 In both 1993 and 2008 small increases in social assistance lead to decreases in income inequality as measured by the Gini coefficient.
-Both the pension and other government income report such negative results for a 1% increase in the particular component for 1993 and 2008.
-In 1993 a 1% increase in the pension would lead to a -0.052 decrease in income inequality as measured by the Gini with a corresponding -0.027 decrease in 2008 while other government transfer reports values of -0.009 and -0.066 in 1993 and 2008 respectively.
+Both the pension and other government income have such negative results for a 1% increase in the particular component for 1993 and 2008.
+In 1993 a 1% increase in the pension would lead to a -0.052 decrease in income inequality as measured by the Gini with a corresponding -0.027 decrease in 2008 while other government transfer income has values of -0.009 and -0.066 in 1993 and 2008 respectively.
 These findings are driven by the negative correlation (R_k) coefficient obtained for these income sources.

-Thus, this marginal change analysis is more positive about the redistributive impact of the social grants than the static decompositions.
+Thus, this marginal change analysis does reveal a stronger redistributive impact of the social grants than the static decompositions.
 However, a note of caution about this approach is in order.
 This analysis hinges on the assumption that all other components remain unchanged.
 The validity of this assumption is questionable as an increase in labour income might disqualify an individual from obtaining means tested government assistance.

-A more important limitation of this static decomposition is that it does not directly explore the impact on changes in state transfers on changes in inequality.
-In this section we have explored to cross-sectional snapshots and then connected them by comparing the changes to each of the components of the decomposition.
-This is usefully suggestive but not more than this.
+The most important limitation of this static decomposition is that it does not directly explore the impact of changes in state transfers on changes in inequality.
+This makes the analysis usefully suggestive but not more than this.
 We now go on to look at some more recent decomposition approaches that focus directly on the changes in inequality that result from changes in income sources including social grants.